Microblading: Is the Beauty World’s Hottest Trend Right for You?

 Microblading - Natural Looking

-“Whereas a permanent makeup eyebrow tattoo is a thick, unnatural-looking and fades to sometimes bluish pigment,” explains Olivia, “with a microblading needle we have much more control over what we’re doing.”
+“Whereas a permanent makeup eyebrow tattoo is a thick, unnatural-looking and fades to sometimes bluish pigment,” explains our technician, “with a microblading needle we have much more control over what we’re doing.”
 The end result, she says, “if done correctly, is crisp like strokes that look just you’re your natural eyebrow hair.”

 Give yourself extra time for the appointment to ensure the best results.